Sigma 45mm F2.8 DG DN Contemporary lens review: Great rendering and build quality

 With a 55mm filter thread, and weighing 215g ( 7.58 oz) its diminutive size in E-mount nicely complements the Sony a7/9 series and in the L-mount version, maybe also the larger Leica SL and Lumix S1 models, which it has also been designed for.

 At around £549 / $549 [advertiser links], this all-metal lens is beautifully made.
-It even comes with a metal hood that’s oddly (and attractively) ridged on the outside but more importantly, nicely baffled on the inside to reduce flare and ghosting.
+It even comes with a metal hood that’s oddly (yet attractively) ridged on the outside but more importantly, nicely baffled on the inside to reduce flare and ghosting.

 Inside, it has eight elements arranged in seven groups and while it doesn’t have much in the way of esoteric glass like the Art series, it does have three aspherical elements.
 Sigma claims the optical design has been optimised to deliver smooth bokeh, with a ‘gradient to a soft blur’, something along the lines of the ‘feathered bokeh’ used in the design of the outstanding Olympus Pro F1.2 primes (though probably not through lens coatings, like those and the Canon DS models).
 It also has a usefully short minimum focus distance of just 24cm.